jensenpat/wordsearch/README.md

 # Getting Started:

 wordsearch requires Python 3 to be installed before you can run it.

-You can download wordsearch as a a .zip file release, or clone github for the latest updates.
+1. You can download wordsearch as a a .zip file release, or clone this github repository for the latest updates.
-Then just chmod +x wordsearch and run.
+2. chmod +x wordsearch and run.
-More details on using wordsearch are available after installing by typing "man wordsearch"
+3. Learn some great tips and tracks after installing by typing "man wordsearch"

 # Contributing: